Zefinder/bao-fpmc/README.md

 git clone --recurse-submodules https://github.com/Zefinder/bao-fpmc.git
 ```

-The script `init.sh` will clone Bao repositories (the hypervisor and the demo) and create the directories used by the scripts in the `launch` folder.
-However, note that the `toolchains` folder is created but is empty.
+The script `init.sh` will clone the [Bao demo](https://github.com/bao-project/bao-demos)'s repository, create all mandatory directories used by the scripts in the `launch` directory, install all mandatory packages to compile everything manually and ask you if you want to install some packets to used in `launch` (`make`, `qemu` and `minicom`).
+Note that the `toolchains` directory is created but is empty.
 This is because you need to download it (or them) manually...
-Just untar the toolchain in the `toolchains` folder and everything should work.
+Just untar the toolchain in the `toolchains` directory and everything should work.
 According to Bao's documentation, the needed toolchains are:
 - For Armv8 (Aarch64) targets, use the **aarch64-none-elf-** toolchain ([Arm Developper](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads))
 - For Armv7 and Armv8 (Aarch32) targets, use the **arm-none-eabi-** toolchain ([Arm Developper](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads))
 - For RISC-V targets, use the **riscv64-unknown-elf-** toolchain ([SiFive's Freedom Tools](https://github.com/sifive/freedom-tools/releases))